omdv/ibkr-trading/README.md

 ![ib-trading-app-size](https://img.shields.io/docker/image-size/omdv/ib-trading-app?label=ib-trading-app&logo=docker)

-# Interactive Brokers Application
+# Description

-Boilerplate to create your own trading application (bot) using Interactive Brokers gateway.
-Trading application involves two services:

-1. Image for IBKR gateway with IBC.
-I stopped maintaining my own version and instead recommend using the `stable` version from [extrange](https://github.com/extrange/ibkr-docker)

-2. Image for the python application using `ib_async` library, which supports scheduling.

-This repo provides several ways to deploy the application:
-- docker-compose, which is recommended for local development
-- terraform for deploying on GCP IaaS using VMs
-- helm chart for deploying on Kubernetes cluster
-- (WIP) terraform for deploying on OCI using k8s
+This is the boilerplate or framework to create your own trading application with Interactive Brokers.
+It is **not** a finished product - the provided example will work end-to-end, but you are expected to add your own trading logic and workflow.
+This said, I do use it for my own trading and will continue adding some key elements, without exposing my own algorithm.

+The **systematic** approach to trading requires your trading application to have several services.
+I designed this framework to be modular, loosely coupled and containerized:

+1. You will need the IBKR gateway to provide the API.
+[IBC](https://github.com/IbcAlpha/IBC) emerged as the default way to manage the IBKR gateway.
+Still, this setup is finicky, especially when containerized.
+After many months I stopped maintaining my own docker image and recommend using the image from [extrange](https://github.com/extrange/ibkr-docker), which is quite stable, as long as you include health checks to ensure it restarts on failure and use right settings to restart if you miss the MFA window.

+2. The main "know-how" - the image of the trading application itself.
+I use `ib_async` library with scheduler.
+You can see the example of the end-to-end implementation in `app` folder.
+You will need to modify it and add github workflow to build your custom image.

+3. Storage and messaging backends.
+I recommend using `ntfy.sh` service, which is free and nothing short of amazing.
+Just make sure you select an obfuscated name for your topic.

+4. Backtesting backend.
+You need to track the performance of your strategy and compare it with the *theoretical* performance.
+I developed my own backend for backtesting options strategy, using duckdb, sql and arrows, instead of pandas for significant performance boost.
+I will try to open portions of my backtest repo in the future.

+# Tech stack
+- `devenv` and `poetry` for reproducible dev environment
+- `duckdb` for storage and analytics
+- `docker-compose` or `helm chart` for deployment
+- `pulumi` or `terraform` for infrastructure-as-a-code

 # Usage

+Utility will be limited, unless you build your own trading application.
+This said below are some general notes on deployment and usage.

-## Local development
+### Local development

-Add your variables to `.envrc` and then `direnv allow`.
-Running `task evd-up` will start TWS gateway locally in paper mode.

-Running `python app/main.py` will start the trading application.
+Local deployment is using docker-compose.
+Add your variables to `.envrc`, `direnv allow`.
+Running `task evd-up` will start TWS gateway locally. `python app/main.py` will start the trading application.
+There is a mock class available to mock the `IB` API.

+### AWS deployment

+My preferred way to run it is with docker-compose on a single EC2 instance.
+I use `pulumi` for IaaC.
+Instructions to be added...

-## Helm chart deployment
+### Helm chart deployment

-Add repo and find the latest version.
+There is a helm chart, if you prefer k8s.

 ```bash
 helm repo add ibkr-trading https://omdv.github.io/ibkr-trading/
 helm search repo ibkr-trading
 ```
+OCI has a very generous free tier and I was successful deploying this chart within it, however it proved to be too much hassle.
+Chart will be supported, but not updated frequently.

-## GCP deployment
+### GCP deployment with Terraform

-This repository has Terraform recipes for GCP.
-It is based on two separate VMs hosting gateway and application containers, connected via VPC.
-Such separation allows to remove concerns around security by making gateway accessible only by trading application via internal network.
-Trading application is expected (at least at the moment) to be stateless with the hope to make it serverless in the future.
+My first deployment outside of local was on GCP with Terraform.
+It was based on two separate VMs hosting gateway and application containers, connected via VPC.

-To deploy you will need to expose the following env variables or enter them in console during terraform application:
+I will **not support** this moving forward.

+Expected env variables:
 ```bash
 export TF_VAR_TWS_USER_ID = <your-TWS-login>
 export TF_VAR_TWS_PASSWORD = <your-TWS-pass>